Skip to Content

 Summary

-Professor Bernardine Evaristo is the author of ten books and numerous other works.
-She won the Booker Prize 2019, the world's most prestigious prize for the novel, for her book Girl, Woman, Other.
-It also won the British Book Award for Best Fiction and Author of the Year (2020).
-The novel won the Indie Book Award and it received and was nominated for many other awards and honours.
-It was a Barack Obama 'Top 19 Book for 2019' and it made over 35 Book of the Year selections including for the New Yorker, Washington Post and the Financial Times.
-It was a Sunday Times 'Book of the Decade' and a Guardian 'Book That Defined the Decade'.
-The novel was a #1 Sunday Times bestseller for five weeks, staying in the Top 10 for over 40 weeks.
+Professor Bernardine Evaristo won the Booker Prize 2019 for her novel, Girl, Woman, Other.
+It also won the British Book Award for Best Fiction and Author of the Year (2020) and the Indie Book Award (2020), and it received many other awards and honours.
+It is an internartional bestseller, and was a Barack Obama 'Top 19 Book for 2019' and it made over 35 Book of the Year honours including for the New Yorker, Washington Post and the Financial Times.
+It was a Sunday Times 'Book of the Decade' and a 'Book That Defined the Decade' for the Guardian.
+The novel was a #1 Sunday Times bestseller for five weeks, staying in the Top 10 for 44 weeks.
+Her books have been published in over forty languages.

-Her first career was in theatre, studying at the Rose Bruford College of Theatre and Performance, and she later earned her PhD in Creative Writing from Goldsmiths, University of London.
-She has received many honours, awards, nominations & prestigious selections for her books.
-Two monographs have been published about her writing since 2011.
+Her first career was in theatre, studying at the Rose Bruford College of Theatre and Performance, and co-founding Theatre of Black Women (1982-1988), and she later earned her PhD in Creative Writing from Goldsmiths, University of London.

-Her lifetime honours include: a Fellow of the Royal Society of Literature in 2004, lifetime Vice President in 2020 and President-elect for 2022-2026.
-An International Honorary Fellow of the American Academy of Arts and Sciences; Fellow of the Royal Society of Arts; Honorary Fellow of the English Association; Honorary Fellow of St Anne's College, University of Oxford.
-In 2020 she became President of Rose Bruford College of Theatre and Performance, her first alma mater, having been made a Fellow there in 2018.
+Other honours include being made a Fellow of the Royal Society of Literature.
+She became Vice Chair of its Council, and was then appointed a lifetime Vice President in 2020.
+However, she was then appinted President, 2022-2026, the second woman and the first person of colour to receive this honour since the RSL was founded in 1820.
+She is also an International Honorary Fellow of the American Academy of Arts and Sciences; a Fellow of the Royal Society of Arts; an Honorary Fellow of the English Association, and Honorary Fellow of St Anne's College, University of Oxford.
+In 2020 she became President of Rose Bruford College of Theatre and Performance.

-In 2009 she was became an MBE in the Queen’s Birthday Honours List for being ‘a major voice in the multicultural panorama of multicultural British literature’.
-This was replaced by an OBE in 2020.
+In 2009 she was made an MBE in the Queen’s Birthday Honours List for being ‘a major voice in the multicultural panorama of multicultural British literature’, and she received an OBE in 2020.

 http://www.bevaristo.com